responsible-org/web-hugo/README.md

    and copy the appropriate layout into [layout](layout) and this should be used instead of the default in themese.

+## Managing menu items

+The v2 of this links to top level pages so [content/about.md](content/about.md) is the about and in [config.yaml](config.yaml) sets this in the `menu` entries

+The other one is the [content/contact.md](content/contact.md) which is that page.

+If you want other parent pages, just create them and then point to them in config.yaml

+## Managing blog entries

+These appear in the top of the home page.
+So you can use this for various features and product sections.
+Just change the entries in [content/blog](content/blog) and you should be able to change the products and features as needed.

 ## Updating to latest theme

 The theme is pinned in [go.mod](go.mod) and this is set in